Blended Retirement System (BRS): An Overview

 What is the Blended Retirement System (BRS)?

-The Blended Retirement System (BRS) is the new military retirement system.
-It was created with the Fiscal Year 2016 National Defense Authorization Act (NDAA) and went in to effect in 2018.
+The Blended Retirement System (BRS) was created with the Fiscal Year 2016 National Defense Authorization Act (NDAA) and went into effect in 2018.

 Eligibility for Blended Retirement System

 Your eligibility depends on when you joined the service.
 If you:

 - Joined on or after January 1st, 2018 – you are automatically enrolled into the BRS.
 That will be your retirement plan.